kburnik/php_codebase/README.md

 implies loading all the sources to try and find dependency issues before actual runtime.

-This is achieved by generating an autoload function with whitelisted sources as bazel does not remove files of a built target if you remove a dependency to it from another target.
+This is achieved by generating an autoload function with whitelisted sources, as bazel does not remove files of a built target if you remove a dependency to it from another target.
 This holds for php_library, php_binary and php_test.